-Parent consultation meetings are held with classteachers twice a year, and with the SENCo once a year but parents are welcome to visit the school or arrange meetings at other times to discuss any aspect of their child's progress with the class teacher or SENCo.
+Parent consultation meetings are held with classteachers twice a year, with a third drop in session for children with SEND, but parents are welcome to visit the school or arrange meetings at other times to discuss any aspect of their child's progress with the class teacher or SENCo.
 We are happy to arrange, wherever possible, for interpreters to be present for parents with a first language other than English.
-SEND information and leaflets/audio guides are available in a number of community languages through the school or Buckinghamshire Parent Partnership Service.
+SEND information and leaflets/audio guides are available in a number of community languages through Buckinghamshire Parent Partnership Service.
+They can be contacted on 01296 383754.